Isometric embeddings into $C(K)$-spaces doing stable phase retrieval: Introduction

 \begin{defi}[{\cite[Definition 3.2]{FOPT}}] A subspace $E$ of a Banach lattice $X$ does \emph{$C$-stable phase retrieval} (\emph{$C$-SPR}, for short) if

 for every $x,y\in E$.
 We will say that $E$ does \emph{stable phase retrieval (SPR)} if it does $C$-SPR for some constant $C\geq 1$. \end{defi}

-Although the last two definitions can be considered for both real and complex Banach lattices, in this article we will restrict ourselves to the real framework.
-It is important to point out that in this setting \emph{the main and only obstruction} that can cause a subspace $E$ of a Banach lattice $X$ to fail PR is the existence of pairs of disjoint vectors in $E$, that is, non-zero functions $f,g\in E$ such that $|f|\land |g|=0$ (or, equivalently, $fg=0$ if $X$ is a function space).
+The last two definitions can be considered for both real and complex scalars; however, there are some noteworthy differences between the two cases.
+Specifically, recall that in the real setting \emph{the main and only obstruction} that can cause a subspace $E$ of a Banach lattice $X$ to fail PR is the existence of pairs of disjoint vectors in $E$, that is, non-zero functions $f,g\in E$ such that $|f|\land |g|=0$ (or, equivalently, $fg=0$ if $X$ is a function space).
 This fact appears implicitly in \cite{FOPT} and its proof can be found in \cite[Proposition 2.1]{CGH}.
 Motivated by the aforementioned characterization of phase retrieval, the authors in \cite{FOPT} consider the notion of \emph{almost disjoint pairs} with the aim of studying SPR:

 \begin{defi} Let $E$ be a subspace of a Banach lattice $X$.
 Given $\eps>0$, we say that $f,g\in S_{E}$ is a \emph{(normalized) $\eps$-almost disjoint pair} if $\||f|\wedge|g|\|\leq \eps$.
 If $E$ contains $\varepsilon$-almost disjoint pairs for every $\varepsilon>0$, we say that $E$ contains \emph{almost disjoint pairs}. \end{defi}